K7MDL2/KEITHSDR/SDR_RA8875/README.md

 Teensy4.X with PJRC audio card Arduino based SDR Radio project.

+## 3/15/2021

+    1. Added ethernet init, read and write functions, dumping FFT output to a desktop UDP receive app succewssfully.
+Use #define ENET to enable to disable this feature.
+Normally it shouldd be off by default.
+This is for future remote control head operation.
+    2. Loop timer added, prints out max time in ms every 1 second.
+    3. Disabled spectrum portion of display and increased update rate for waterfall update rate test.
+    4. Added temeprature readout in F and C units to the CPU usage report (for you overclockers who shall be unamed)
+    5. Attempted a span zoom with max zoom out compressing 4096 data points into the screen width.

 ## 3/14-15/2021

     1. Added buttons (keys) for 15 functions.
 These are individual buttons now grouped in 3 "Panels".
 They can be enabled or diabled.
 They will get a Hide/Show property next.
 Using enable/disable to hide a button was not a good idea.